janet-dev/LevelCoder-WM/README.md

         padding-bottom: 1.5rem;
     }
     ```
 9. On the about page, after clicking Subscribe button, the page refreshes.
 Would be better to give the user some  confirmation.
-Normally the [POST method](https://css-tricks.com/snippets/html/form-submission-new-window/) is used, but in this case there is nowhere to send the data and this generates an error.
+Normally the [POST method](https://css-tricks.com/snippets/html/form-submission-new-window/) is used, but in this case there is nowhere to send the data and this [generates an error](docs/pictures/bug-post.jpg).
 Instead, used the [GET method](https://webmasters.stackexchange.com/questions/7958/can-i-post-to-a-new-window-that-i-want-to-open-up)
     - Implemented by opening another page using the form method of GET:
     ```html
     <form class="row g-5" method="GET" action="confirmation.html"></form>
     ```
 10. On the *About* page, users are able to retrieve data from subscription form after submission by using the *back* button.
 This still happens if the code `method="GET" action="confirmation.html` is removed from the form element.
 Here the *Subscribe* button will default to Bootstrap submit actions, where the page refreshes and the data is cleared from the fields.
 By using the *back* button, the user can see the data.
     - This is a known issue which can be prevented by a Javascript script supplied by [Clue Mediator](https://www.cluemediator.com/how-to-disable-the-browser-back-button-using-javascript).
 It is placed in the *head* section of the HTML file where the user is being directed **from**, in this case the *about.html*.
 Inserted it under the *title* element:
-    ```
+    ```html
     <head>

         <title>About Page</title>